bjarnepw/whatsapp4cardputer/README.md

 ![Issues](https://img.shields.io/github/issues/bjarnepw/whatsapp4cardputer?style=for-the-badge)
 ![Current Status](https://img.shields.io/badge/STATUS-NOT_COMPILABLE-red?style=for-the-badge)

-THIS PROJECT ISN'T FINISHED YET.
-ANY HELP APPRECIATED

-README COMING SOON!

 ## IDEA
 The Name of this project literally tells you everything Important.
 I wanna build a custom Whatsapp Client for the Cardputer.
-Since the Cardputer just is an ESP 32
+Since the Cardputer just is an ESP 32 we need an extra Server for that.

 ## How to run (if it works)